Concept Testing / Validation

 Performance on standard ratings

-Concept performance is measured on a standard set of indicators and compared to norms from previous concept test surveys.
+Concept performance is measured on a standard set of indicators and can either be compared to specific competitors or if none exist, a rough indication can be obtained by comparing to norms from previous concept test surveys.
 A widely used set of measures known to relate to performance are included: uniqueness, relevance, ease of understanding, believability, buzz factor and liking.
 Purchase intention is also included, but interpreted in a different way.
 The standard is to include this as unpriced, however priced intention may also be asked afterwards if specific prices are available.

 Optionally, ballpark forecasts can be provided based on input from the concept test results and possible marketing support scenarios.

 The form this takes depends on the market.
 For instance, in the case of frequently purchased items, this takes the form of a forecast 12 months ahead of the percentage of the population making a trial purchase of the product / service.
-Since survey participants often over or under estimate actual behaviour, intention scale ratings are adjusted based on research into actual behaviour following a specific level of claimed purchase intent.
-This is further adjusted to take account of marketing support.
+In the case of durables, this may take the form of a share of preference versus key competitors.

 Identify features to improve